-Based on these terms, the Company has determined that the 2013 Warrants and the 2014 Warrants (together, the "Warrants") qualify as derivatives and, as such, are presented as derivative warrant liability on the consolidated balance sheets and recorded at fair value each reporting period.
-The fair value of the Warrants was estimated to be \$2.9 million and \$7.2 million as of September 30, 2014 and December 31, 2013, respectively.
+Based on these terms, the Company has determined that the 2013 Warrants, the 2014 Warrants, and the 2015 Warrants (together, the "Warrants") qualify as derivatives and, as such, are presented as derivative warrant liability on the consolidated balance sheets and recorded at fair value each reporting period.
+The fair value of the Warrants was estimated to be \$5.9 million and \$3.1 million as of March 31, 2015 and December 31, 2014, respectively.
+The fair value of the 2015 Warrants as of February 3, 2015, the issuance date, was \$4.0 million and was recorded as a derivative warrant liability and a reduction of additional paid-in capital on the consolidated balance sheets.
 The decrease in the estimated fair value of the Warrants represents an unrealized gain which has been recorded as a gain from the change in fair value of derivative warrant liability in the consolidated statements of operations.